Levels of Nursing Degrees

 Upon graduation, you will be qualified to pursue different dimensions of scholarly and professional life.
 A Ph.D. graduate can conduct an academic inquiry, form public policy, and provide leadership in health care delivery systems.

-Highly qualified nurses having a BSN and are interested in pursuing an intensive and accelerated program can pursue the MSN/Ph.D. dual degree.
-The program offers master’s preparation while at the doctoral level; it provides one with advanced training in research.
+Highly qualified nurses with a BSN interested in pursuing an intensive and accelerated program can pursue the MSN/Ph.D. dual degree.
+The program offers master's preparation while at the doctoral level; it provides one with advanced training in research.
 It takes five years to complete.
-Some schools are offering the program to students having a non-nursing bachelor’s degree.
+Some schools are offering the program to students having a non-nursing bachelor's degree.